usnistgov/ndn-dpdk/docs/benchmark/README.md

 * Two physical machines.
 * Two PCI Ethernet adapters, connected via direct attach cables.
   * Both adapters must be on the same NUMA socket.
+  * The adapter must support PCI driver and RxFlow with 2 queues.
+  * The link must support MTU 9000.
 * At least 8 CPU cores on the same NUMA socket as the Ethernet adapters.
 * At least 2 CPU cores on any NUMA socket.